-These bits select the voltage reference for the ADC, as shown in Table 22-2.
+These bits select the voltage reference for the ADC, as shown in Table 22-3.
 If these bits are changed during a conversion, the change will not go in effect until this conversion is complete (ADIF in ADCSRA is set).
 The internal voltage reference options may not be used if an external reference voltage is being applied to the AREF pin.

-Table 22-2.
+Table 22-3.
 Voltage Reference Selections for ADC

 REFS1 REFS0 Voltage Reference Selection

-0 0 AREF, Internal V {ref} turned off
+0 0 AREF, Internal Vref turned off

-0 1 AV {CC} with external capacitor at AREF pin
+0 1 AVCC with external capacitor at AREF pin

 1 0 Reserved

 1 1 Internal 2.56V Voltage Reference with external capacitor at AREF pin

-Bit 5 - ADLAR: ADC Left Adjust Result
+• Bit 5 - ADLAR: ADC Left Adjust Result

 The ADLAR bit affects the presentation of the ADC conversion result in the ADC Data Register.
 Write one to ADLAR to left adjust the result.
 Otherwise, the result is right adjusted.
-Changing the ADLAR bit will affect the ADC Data Register immediately, regardless of any ongoing conversions.
-For a complete description of this bit, see "ADCL and ADCH - The ADC Data Register" on page 210.
+Changing the ADLAR bit will affect the

+ADC Data Register immediately, regardless of any ongoing conversions.
+For a complete description of this bit, see "ADCL and ADCH - The ADC Data Register" on page 211.

-Bits 3:0 - MUX3:0: Analog Channel Selection Bits
+• Bits 4:0 - MUX4:0: Analog Channel and Gain Selection Bits

-The value of these bits selects which analog inputs are connected to the ADC.
-See Table 22-3 for details.
+The value of these bits selects which combination of analog inputs are connected to the ADC.
+These bits also select the gain for the differential channels.
+See Table 22-4 for details.
 If these bits are changed during a conversion, the change will not go in effect until this conversion is complete (ADIF in ADCSRA is set).

-Table 22-3.
-Input Channel Selections
+Table 22-4.
+Input Channel and Gain Selections